Technology

 2.2.1.
 Technology infrastructure and digital capacity of schools

-Internet connectivity: On August 1, 2013, the State Council issued the Broadband China Strategy and Its Implementation Plan to “accelerate broadband network coverage in schools”.
-In December 2018, the Ministry of Education and several other government agencies issued the Notice on the Implementation of the School Networking Initiative to comprehensively improve network access and bandwidth conditions of schools throughout the country by the end of 2020.
-The Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System proposes to deploy fixed broadband networks of 10 Gbps for counties, 1 Gbps for high schools and 100 Mbps for primary and secondary schools.
-The country does not have a law to provide the population with universal access to the Internet.
+Internet connectivity: The Ten-Year Development Plan for Education Informatisation (2011-2020) called for all schools to have broadband access.
+In 2013, the State Council issued the Broadband China Strategy and Its Implementation Plan to “accelerate broadband network coverage in schools”.
+In 2018, the Ministry of Education and several other government agencies issued the Notice on the Implementation of the School Networking Initiative to comprehensively improve network access and bandwidth conditions of schools throughout the country by the end of 2020.
+The 2021 Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System proposes to deploy fixed broadband networks of 10 Gbps for counties, 1 Gbps for high schools and 100 Mbps for primary and secondary schools.

 2.2.2.
 Technology and learning environments